MediaBlog

 Learning about sustainable agriculture at a local field site

-*Intermediate Spanish (3 cr.).
 An intensive intermediate Spanish course for students who have recently completed at least one-year of college-level Spanish.
-Emphasis is on review of vocabulary and sentence structure, as well as oral practice.
+Emphasis is on review of vocabulary and sentence structure, as well as oral practice in everyday life while living in Costa Rica.
 Prerequisite: One year of college Spanish, instructor approval required.
+Three undergraduate units.
 See a tentative syllabus here (Adobe pdf document).

 NOTE:* Participants will enroll in one level of Spanish, depending on their experience level, unless they are advanced Spanish speakers.